Adversarial Inverse Reinforcement Learning for Mean Field Games

-Intuitively, one can interpret Eq.~\eqref{eq:final} in such a way that we fix the expert MF flow $\hat{\flow}^E$ and maximise the likelihood of expert trajectories with respect to the trajectory distribution induced by the best-response policy to $\hat{\flow}^E$.
-Statistically, we use a likelihood function of a ``mis-specified'' model that treats the policy and MF flow as being independent, and replaces the MF flow with its empirical value.
-With this manner, we construct an estimate of $\omega^\ast$ by maximising a simplified form of the actual log-likelihood function defined in Eq~\eqref{eq:MFIRL_original}.
-Note that we sacrifice the accuracy for achieving tractability, due to the estimation error of $\hat{\flow}^E$.
-While, it can be shown that the optimiser of Eq.~\eqref{eq:final} is still an asymptotically consistent estimator of the optimal $\omega^\ast$, since $\hat{\flow}^E$ converges almost surely to $\flow^E = \flow^{\omega^*}$ as the number of samples tends to infinity (due to law of large numbers).
+Statistically, Eq.~\eqref{eq:final} can be interpreted as that we use a likelihood function of a ``mis-specified'' model that treats the policy and MF flow as being independent and replaces the MF flow with its empirical value.
+In this manner, we estimate the optimal solution to the original MLE problem by maximising a simplified form of the actual likelihood function defined in Eq.~\eqref{eq:MFIRL_original}.
+Although we sacrifice the accuracy for achieving tractability due to the estimation error of $\hat{\muv}^E$, we show that Eq.~\eqref{eq:final} preserves the property of the asymptotic consistency, as $\hat{\muv}^E$ converges almost surely to $\muv^E$ as the number of samples tends to infinity due to the law of large numbers.